 It causes quite a bit of confusion among all kinds of users, both new users who are starting their first device to follow a diet and get in shape, and advanced users with many years of training behind them who are trying to adjust their nutritional values in order to improve brands or eat correctly.

-In the past this was "simpler".
-I put it in quotation marks, because the estimate was made by eye, calculating that if we walk for 10 minutes we burn 50 calories.
+In the old days this was "simpler".
+I put it in quotation marks, because the estimation was done by eye, calculating that if we walk 10 minutes we burn 50 calories.
 But what about other sports?
 What if instead of walking, I jog?
 What if I run?
 What about swimming?
-What about pétanque?
+What about petanque?